 06 of 06

 Shrubs and Trees

 - Pussy willow (Salix discolor): Pussy willow shrubs often display their fuzzy catkins while winter is still firmly entrenched.
 Often thought of as wild shrubs, you can also grow pussy willows in the landscape.
-Usually, pussy willows are not grown for their blooming displays, so you may not think of the catkins of pussy willow as spring "flowers," but this cheerful classic belongs on any list of vernal favorites.
+You may not think of the catkins of pussy willow as spring "flowers," but this cheerful classic belongs on any list of early-season favorites.

-- Witch hazel (Hamamelis x intermedia): Witch hazel flowers before just about any other bushes (not counting winter heath, which blossoms in November and retains flowers right through winter and into May) and is a more honest harbinger of spring than the precocious pussy willow.
+- Witch hazel (Hamamelis x intermedia): Witch hazel flowers before just about any other bushes (not counting Erica x darleyensis, or "winter heath," which blossoms in November and retains flowers right through winter and into May) and is a more honest harbinger of spring than the precocious pussy willow.
 It may bloom at the very tail end of winter or at the very beginning of spring.

 - Forsythia: This bush with yellow flowers is one of the most popular flowering shrubs.
 When those cheerful yellow spring flowers grace the arching branches of forsythia, we know Old Man Winter has finally retired for another year.

 - Magnolia trees: Magnolias are among the earliest flowering trees each year to produce their spring flowers.
-Star magnolia stays shorter (15 to 20 feet tall) than saucer magnolia (20 to 25 feet in height) and blooms the earliest.
-Star magnolia has white flowers, unlike the saucer kind and Jane magnolia, both of which bloom in pink.
+Star magnolia (Magnolia stellata) stays shorter (15 to 20 feet tall) than saucer magnolia (Magnolia x soulangiana; 20 to 25 feet in height) and blooms the earliest.
+Star magnolia has white flowers, unlike the saucer kind and Jane magnolia (Magnolia 'Jane'), both of which bloom in pink.